My silk press experience

 The Process

-Being my first time, the hairstylist asked me a few questions to get a feel for my hair needs.
+Since this was my first time, the hairstylist asked me a few questions to get a feel for my hair needs.
 She asked if I had done a silk press before, what style I wanted (straight, bouncy, or with some movement), my hair concerns, and my overall hair goals.
 During the consultation, she noticed I had done a less-than-perfect colour job, so we agreed to fix that as part of the session.
 So after she assessed my hair, we proceeded with the following:

 Detangle and colour